MiraShankar30/Machine-Learning/Feature Engineering/Outlier detection using percentile/Readme.md

 ## Overview:<br>
 Used air bnb new york city data set to remove the outliers using percentile based on price per night for a given apartment/home.<br>
+Suitable upper and lower limits on percentile is chosen to remove the outliers.